-Another significant contribution of our work is a novel approach for solving a generalized single-machine weighted tardiness problem that arises as a subproblem in the SB heuristic.
+Another significant contribution of our work is a novel approach for solving a generalized singlemachine weighted tardiness problem that arises as a subproblem in the SB heuristic.
 Our approach is based on a preemptive lower bound that provides information for constructing non-preemptive feasible solutions.
 Although the results are satisfactory there is room for improvement as we argued in Section 2.2.
 We leave this issue as a future research direction.

-One hurdle that we would need to overcome in order to be able to solve larger instances of JS-TWT by SB-TS is reducing the solution times as discussed in Section 3.1.
+One hurdle that we would need to overcome in order to be able to solve larger instances of JS-TWT by SB-TS is reducing the solution times.
 An obvious direction here is to replace the exact longest path calculations from scratch for each move in the neighborhood of the current solution in the tabu search by approximate move evaluations.
 More work is needed on approximate move evaluations in the MAI and G/MAI neighborhoods in the context of JS-TWT.
 Other options for shorter solution times involve parallelizing SB-TS as different branches of the search tree may be pursued independently and applying warm starts to similar transportation problems solved during the course of the algorithm.
-In addition, replacing the heuristic solution approach for the subproblems by the efficient exact algorithm of Tanaka and Fujikuma (2008) may contribute to both the solution quality and solution times.
-This option needs to be further investigated in the future.